PursDios/Waifu_Pics/README.md

 What is this?

-Little project I made to ping the waifu pics api and return an image.
+A little project I made to ping the waifu pics api and return an image.
 This was developed prior to waifu pics actually making their fancy little dashboard.

 How to get it running!